-- Recognize the 'Prosperity Agenda' as defined by the State of Michigan in future development. - Establish standards for nonconforming use. - Encourage and regulate infill development to ensure compatability. - Ensure that entryways into the city create a positive impression of Swartz Creek and match the historic character of the community. - Refer to the Master Plan when considering rezonings - Encourage nonconforming sites to gradually upgrade and be brought into greater conformance with the Zoning Ordinance.
+- Establish standards for nonconforming use. - Encourage and regulate infill development to ensure compatability. - Ensure that entryways into the City create a positive impression of Swartz Creek and match the historic character of the community. - Refer to the Master Plan when considering rezonings - Encourage nonconforming sites to gradually upgrade and be brought into greater conformance with the Zoning Ordinance.